atlassian/less-plugin-inline-svg/README.md

 ====================

 Let's imagine you would like to inline an SVG image file into your CSS code and use it as a background.
-Additionally you would like to pass a custom SVG styling attributes that will change ex. the **filling color** of the image.
+Additionally, you would like to pass a custom SVG styling attributes that will change ex. the **filling color** of the image.

 ## Example
 Sample SVG file: